Nedžad Bajrović

 Nedžad Bajrović (born 4 July 1970 in Gusinje, Montenegro) is a Bosnian retired football player.

 Playing career

 Club

 He formed a central defensive duo with Samir Kuduzović at Sloboda Tuzla for several years and they met again in 2019 when they were both managing lower league sides.

 International

 Bajrović made his debut for Bosnia and Herzegovina in a November 1997 friendly match away against Tunisia and has earned a total of 4 caps, scoring no goals.
 His final international was a March 2000 friendly against Jordan.

 Managerial career

-In September 2012, he succeeded Boris Gavran, who only was a few days at the helm, as temporary coach of Gradina.
+In September 2012, he succeeded Boris Gavran, who had only been at the helm for a few days, as temporary coach of Gradina.
 He was appointed manager of third tier Bosna Mionica in July 2019.

 He was coach of Gradina's women's team in 2020.